 - Honors in Major Study Check if you are to be a candidate for Honors in Major Study.

 - Certification Before signing, carefully review your application with your major adviser(s) to ensure that all of the information is accurate.
 For a combined or double major, both advisers must sign the form.
 You must submit the Graduation Application in person, in case we have any questions regarding the completion of your degree program.
-The application must be submitted to the Registrar's Office by the deadline.
+The application and Commencment Information Form must be submitted to the Registrar's Office by the deadline.

 Honors in Course are based on your cumulative (combined) GPA.
 Honors in Course may be awarded to those students who have been in residence at Whitman College during the past four semesters, or for a total of six semesters.
 Do not confuse this with Honors in Major Study for which certificates are issued.

 summa cum laude Whitman GPA of 3.900 or greater with no course grades of F